matrix-org/matrix-spec-proposals/proposals/2249-report-require-joined.md

 The [report API](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-rooms-roomid-report-eventid)
 currently does not require users to be joined to the room in order to report that an event is inappropriate.
-This offers anyone the ability to report that any event is inappropriate without being joined to the room.
-There is limited use for users to call report on rooms they cannot presently see, so this endpoint should require users to be joined.
+This allows anyone to report any event in any room  without being joined to the room.
+There is limited use (and scope for abuse) for users to call report on rooms they are not joined to, so this proposal requires that reporting users must be joined to a room before they can report an event.

-Furthermore this proposal addresses the case where the user may not have visibility on an event.
+Furthermore this proposal addresses the case where the user may not have visibility on an event (e.g. not being able to read history in a room).

 In that case, similar logic applies as described below.

 ## Proposal